pawarbi/chartifact/README.md

 ## Ecosystem

-The Chartifact GitHub repo has source code for these interoperating members:
+The Chartifact GitHub repo has source code for these interoperating modules:

 * A **document schema** that defines plugins and components that communicate together with reactive variables: